Deke Sharon: Other

 When the cult NXIVM tried to use a cappella as a recruiting device, he drew out Keith Raniere in a public forum, resulting in his being put on their list of enemies.

 He has been featured repeatedly in Kiplinger's Personal Finance for socially responsible investing.

-He describes his life's work is "to get more people singing" because "music can build a better community" as "our country needs to understand the importance of working together".
+He says his life's work is "to get more people singing" because "music can build a better community" as "our country needs to understand the importance of working together".
 His motto is "Harmony through harmony."